Get an Insurance Quote!

-Prior to departure for international destinations, all travelers will be asked to enroll in the U.S. Department of State Smart Traveler Enrollment Program (STEP) which “is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.”
+Prior to departure for international destinations, all travelers are advised to enroll in the U.S. Department of State Smart Traveler Enrollment Program (STEP) which “is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.”
 Those enrolled are thus able to do the following: “receive important information from the Embassy about safety conditions in destination country, help make informed decisions about travel plans, help the U.S. Embassy contact the traveler in an emergency, whether natural disaster, civil unrest, or family emergency and help family and friends get in touch with the traveler in an emergency.”
 See https://step.state.gov/ for more details.

-The hotel address and phone number will be provided to participants and parents, prior to departure.
+The hotel address and phone number will be provided to participants prior to departure.
 Hotels in all destinations have been carefully chosen for their location, safety, and security.
 If someone is separated from the group and unable to reconnect, the meeting point is the hotel or another designated meeting point for the day/time.
 Prior to departure, each traveler will be provided with a detailed map of each day’s itinerary using Google Maps (App encouraged to be downloaded).
 This should assist in the unlikely event someone does get separated (and in our experience, those who are following behavior guidelines will not get separated) and needs to reunite quickly as will the Life 360 or other similar app all participants should have.

 In any other case of emergency, local emergency numbers will be provided to all travelers.
 For example, all domestic travel will have the emergency number of 911.
 In Istanbul (Turkey), 112 is the phone number which is used for emergencies as 911 is in the United States.
 We will defer to emergency services for the nearest hospital and or police assistance.